 How Does Salary Packaging Work?

+Not every company offers salary packaging – which is one of the reasons it’s a popular employee benefit snapped up by those Australians whose employers offer it.
 Salary packaging is an employer-employee arrangement that helps thousands of Australians across a range of industries make the most of their salaries.

 What is salary packaging?